the-isf-academy/new-making-with-code/content/cs10/unit00/project_frontend/_index.md

   - I can write code another computer scientist could easily understand
   - I can use descriptive names for variables, methods, data_structures, etc.
   - I can write descriptive comments
-- I can write a frontend with user interaciton in mind
+- I can write a frontend with user interaction in mind
   - I can write an easy to use client with clear instructions and appropriate formatting
   - I can ensure users are able to interact with the client as it is intended
   - I can provide appropriate error messaging to the user if a user error occurs